 Found Bird Protocol

-Thank you so much for searching for this bird’s family.
-We are providing a few additional steps that can be taken in order to locate this bird’s owner.
+Thank you so much for rescuing and searching for this bird’s family.
+We are providing a few additional steps and suggestions that can be taken in order to widen the reach and locate this bird’s rightful owner.

 2. Please sign up with and get a message posted to Nextdoor a free social networking service which will allow you to connect with and alert your neighborhood.